 - Maternal low blood pressure (hypotension) and fetal heart rate abnormalities suggest significant placental separation that could result in severe oxygen deprivation or death.

 Bleeding can be concealed and therefore not escape through the vagina; thus, when abdominal pain and uterine contractions are present, a patient should be carefully evaluated for abruption even if there is minimal or no vaginal bleeding.

-If you are seeking the help of a placental abruption attorney, it is very important to choose a lawyer and firm that focus solely on birth injury cases.
-Reiter & Walsh ABC Law Centers is a national birth injury law firm that has been helping children for over three decades.
+If you are seeking the help of a placental abruption attorney, it is very important to choose a lawyer and firm that focuses solely on birth injury cases.
+ABC Law Centers (Reiter & Walsh, P.C.) is a national birth injury law firm that has been helping children for over three decades.

 Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and you pay nothing until we win your case.
-Email or call Reiter & Walsh ABC Law Centers at 888-419-2229 for a free case evaluation.
+Email or call us at 866-558-1595 for a free case evaluation.
 We do not charge any fees for the entire legal process unless we win.
 Our firm’s award-winning lawyers are available 24 / 7 to speak with you.

 Free Case Review | Available 24/7 | No Fee Until We Win